rigo-ptz/Validato/README.md

 Validato is Android real-time validation library.
 It automatically starts validation when lifecycle owner is started and stops when owner is stopped.

-# How add to your project
+# How to add to your project

 Add repository to your root-level build.gradle
 ```kotlin